SeymourRu/CryptographyAndFilesLabs/README.md

 ## Way it works ##

 Each task in each homework implemented as a separate file.Avaliable tasks will be resolved by Autofac itself at runtime.
-This can be configured in Programm.cs
+This can be configured in Program.cs

 ## Implemented tasks ##